What is the Difference Between Assisted Living and Nursing Homes?

 Now that you understand a bit about the difference between assisted living and nursing homes, does the community approach appeal to you?
 If so, you might consider exploring the various community-focused assisted care options at OESH:

 Each care option offers slightly different features and benefits from the next!
 This ensures we can provide a great experience for a wide variety of specific needs and individuals.
 Within our assisted living section alone, you’ll find six different tiers of care available to choose from!

-Further Assisted Living vs Nursing Home Questions?
+Further Questions About Assisted Living vs Nursing Home Living?

 If you have any other questions about the difference between assisted living and nursing home living, please reach out to us!
 We’d love to chat with you and help in any way we can along your journey to finding great senior care.